ukyouz/SublimeText-DefineParser/README.md

 }
 ```

-If mismatch happened or the define data is corrupted, run the `Define Parser: Rebuild #define Data` command to rebuild.
+If mismatch happened or the define data is corrupted, try run the `Define Parser: Rebuild #define Data` command to rebuild parsing data.

 ## Compiler Configurations